atyagi9006/interest-calculator-svc/README.md

 3. There should be no circular imorts and imports are only done from down to top (i.e. any code in app packages could import any package in business layer.)
 But vicea-verse should not be done.
 4. This service could be build with different version.
 Need to sepecify in Makefile.
 Default value of VERSION  is 1.0

+## Tech stack and framework used
+1. GoFiber - for hosting service api handles
+2. Mongodb - for storing data
+3. Docker - for containerization
+4. counterfeiter- for generating mocks
+5. testify - for test assertion

 ## Design
 ![Alt text](design.png)